mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/additional concepts/Composition.md

 to code that’s been copied is a maintenance nightmare.
 Did you find all the copies?
 Did you make the changes the same way for each copy?
 Reused code can be changed in just one place
 Inheritance is one way to achieve this.
 Inheritance creates a new class as a type of an existing class.
 You add code to the form of the existing class without modifying the original.
 Inheritance is a cornerstone of object-oriented programming.
 You can also choose a more straightforward approach, by creating objects of existing classes inside your new class.
 This is called composition, because the new class is composed of objects of existing classes.
 You’re reusing the functionality of the code, not its form.
 Composition is a has-a relationship.
-“A house is a building and has a kitchen”

-Inheritance describes an is-a relationship, a
+“A house is a building and has a kitchen”.
+Inheritance describes an is-a relationship.

-what is the meaning of the above example ?

 **Composition (has-a relationship)**:
 - In composition, you create a class by combining one or more other classes.
 This relationship is often described as "has-a."
 - For example, consider the statement: "A house is a building and has a kitchen."
 - In this context, a "house" is composed of a "building" and has a "kitchen."
 This means that a "house" contains or is made up of a "building" and also includes a "kitchen."
 ```kt
 class Building {
     // ...